20+ Years Experience

 Additionally, the majority of the company’s directors must sign the Companies House form DS01 to apply for strike off.

-It is crucial to note that all outstanding debts must be settled before a company can be struck off.
 If a company fails to meet the requirements for voluntary strike off, it may need to consider alternative measures such as voluntary liquidation instead.

 If a company is no longer eligible for strike off after the application has been submitted, it is recommended to withdraw the application for strike off.